 I grew up in coastal Maine.
 I spent a lot of time on the beach, and around fisheries.
 In high school I worked at a lobster pound, pulling soft-shells out of traps, weighing them, and writing tickets for the fishermen.
 I used to fish for bass off the banks of the Scarborough marsh with my friend John, then jump in when we got too hot and float down to the beach.
-Its no surprise to me now that so much of my work focuses on the coast, though it was a bit of a journey getting here.
+Its no surprise to me now that so much of my work focuses on food and the coast, though it was a bit of a journey getting here.

 In 2001, I was on my way into a lucritive career in information technology.
 Then, I read two books that would ultimately motivate me to abandon this path in favor of pursuing a life in sustainability research and education.

 The first of these two books was Ishmael, by Daniel Quinn.
 The second was A Yupiaq Worldview, by Angayuqaq Oscar Kawagley.
 Collectively, these writings reveal the epistemological errors that plague contemporary civilization, and argue that there's a better way for people to live, a way beyond civilization.
 Neither Quinn nor Kawagley have a specific design for that future, but rather they argue that (some) of its fundamental principles can be seen in tribal societies past and present.